 Instructions

-- Grease a bundt or cake pan with coconut oil.
+- Grease a bundt or cake pan with coconut oil or gluten free baking spray.

-- In a mixer, add all of the wet ingredients and mix on low speed.
+- In a stand mixer with a paddle attachment, add 2 large eggs, 1/2 cup unsweetened applesauce, 1 cup molasses, 1/2 cup brown sugar (partially melted), and 1 1/4 cups non-dairy or regular milk and mix on low speed.
 Gradually increase the speed to medium until the wet ingredients are well mixed.

-- Add in the gluten free flour blend half a cup at a time.
+- Add in 2 cups gluten free flour blend half a cup at a time.
 Keep the mixer speed on low so the flour doesn't fly out of the bowl.

-- When the gingerbread cake batter is mixed, pour it into the cake pan.
+- When the gingerbread cake batter is mixed, pour it into the bundt or cake pan.

 - Use a spoon to spread the batter around evenly.